MetPX/sarracenia/doc/subscriber.rst

 server configured do display that directory.)
 Likely, the *ddc_normal* configuration will experience a lot of queueing, as there is a lot of data to download.
-The *ddc_hipri.conf* is only subscribed to weather warnings in Common Alerting Protocol format, so there will be little to no queueing for that configuration.
+The *ddc_hipri.conf* is only subscribed to weather warnings in Common Alerting Protocol format, so there will be little to no queueing for that data.